Damocod/auto-citizenship-italyba/README.md

 4. Remember to save any changes made to `config.ini` before proceeding.

 ## Running the Bot:
-1. After making the necessary configurations, run the `.exe` file (if it was already running, close it and run it again).
+1. After making the necessary configurations, run `main.py` (or the executable `.exe` file).
+If it was already running, close it and run it again.
 2. The bot will attempt to access the appointment page in the Chrome browser continuously until it succeeds (at which point **the user must continue the process manually**) or until it is closed by the user.

 ## Notes